m0n0x41d/ReviewReaper/README.md

 You can find `config.yaml` example in repository root.

 Here are description of all config options.
+Default values used if parameter is not defined in config.yaml when applicable.

 ### namespace_prefixes[]